Magento 2 Migration Benefits and Risks for Your Business

 - Advanced Interface of Admin

-The UI of Magento 1 was quite confusing for the business users while the admin dashboard offered by the Magento 2 is quite advanced and sorted which helps to access all the important business information about the e-store at a single and unique place.
+The UI of Magento 1 was quite confusing for the business users while the admin panel offered by the Magento 2 is quite advanced and sorted which helps to access all the important business information about the e-store at a single and unique place.
 The UI offered by Magento2 is so clean that even non-technical users can find the listing of new products and necessary tools with ease.
 The dashboard gives summary report of usually below areas:

 - Most purchased products